 E035 From PhD in Biotechnology to European Commission & European Food Safety Authority

-Without even having to move countries, after her PhD funding finished, she was lucky to secure a place at the Blue Book traineeship scheme at the European Commission.
-While working in the Directorate-General for Research and Innovation, she had a look at the process of science-based policymaking, particularly related to Circular Economy.
+Without even having to move countries, after her PhD funding finished, she was lucky to secure a place in the Blue Book traineeship scheme at the European Commission.
+While working in the Directorate-General for Research and Innovation, she had a look at the process of science-based policymaking, particularly related to the Circular Economy.
 She now continues her EU institution journey during her internship at the European Food Safety Authority in Parma, Italy, where she is a part of the Emerging Risks team.

 Aleksandra has been involved in various science outreach and communication activities since 2005.
 While she contemplated a full-time SciComm career, she now believes that any science-related job should include a communication component.

 All the Aleksandra’s activities: https://linktr.ee/tervetuola

 The episode was recorded on December 18th, 2020.
 This material represents the speaker’s personal views and not the views of their current or former employer(s).